Family Literacy in the World

 Humanitarian organizations frequently engage with family-focused actors and institutions, and many humanitarian action organizations are themselves faith-based.
 Despite this, the field as a whole pays insufficient attention to how the family functions in the diverse contexts where action is needed to respond to humanitarian crises.
 When the focus is on supporting the implementation of the local humanitarian leadership agenda, what kind of knowledge about how to engage and empower the family unit is most useful?
 How does the family unit working together help solve community problems?
 We seek to partner with humanitarian aid professionals to enhance the family literacy in order to facilitate their delivery of high quality, principled humanitarian assistance to those in need.

 Marriage and family are the building blocks of all human civilization and the primary institutions of civil society.
-Learn more about policies that strengthen marriage and family as cornerstones to a flourishing civil society,
+Learn more about legal frameworks and policies that maintain and strengthen marriage and family as cornerstones of a flourishing civil society,

 Our Impact

-Failure to understand the power of the family has detrimental consequences across all sectors and endeavors, from local to international levels.
-The Family Literacy Project seeks to prepare visionary leaders to confront these consequences through training in education, public policy, communication, messaging and storytelling.
+Failure to understand the power of the family has negative consequences across all sectors and endeavors, from local to international levels.
+Skyline Research Institute (SRI) seeks to prepare visionary leaders to confront these consequences through training in education, policy, law, strategic communication, events, messaging and masterful storytelling.

 Pin It on Pinterest